joserenter1a/financial_analysis/README.md

 -  [ML Model](https://huggingface.co/ProsusAI/finbert?text=Stocks+rallied+and+the+British+pound+gained.)

-- Includes version that parses RSS feeds as well as a version that reads keywords from the News API
+- Includes version that parses RSS feeds as well as a version that uses API requests/response protocol from the News API